 Did you suffer ruptured or slipped discs in a car accident?
-Unfortunately, ruptured, or herniated, discs occur all too frequently in car accidents.
-Often, slipped, or herniated, discs cause immense, severe lower back pain as the disc presses on the root of a nerve, sending pain shooting down one leg.
+Unfortunately, ruptured or herniated discs occur all too frequently in car accidents.
+Slipped or herniated discs often cause immense, severe lower back pain as the disc presses on the root of a nerve, sending pain shooting down one leg.
 Spinal nerves can be damaged.
 Pain and numbness can set in.
 Pressure on the spinal cord can cause problems.
 Seeking medical advice when you have symptoms is important.

-Victims may struggle with their everyday activities, from taking care of work responsibilities to engaging in normal self-care tasks.
+Victims may struggle with everyday tasks, from taking care of work responsibilities to engaging in normal self-care tasks.

-If you suffered a ruptured disc in a car accident, Baumgartner Law Firm can help you pursue the compensation you deserve.
+If you suffered a ruptured disc in a car accident, the personal injury lawyers at Baumgartner Law Firm could help you pursue the compensation you deserve.

 What is a Ruptured Disc?

 A herniated, or ruptured, disc is an injury to the individual bones, also known as vertebrae, that make up your spinal cord.
-As noted by the Mayo Clinic, a herniated disc occurs when the soft, jellylike center, or the nucleus, of the disc, slips out through the tougher, rubbery exterior.
-When herniation occurs, it often leads to irritation in nearby nerves, which may result in pain or weakness in a nearby limb.
+The Mayo Clinic notes that a herniated disc occurs when the disc’s soft, jellylike center, or the nucleus, slips out through the tougher, rubbery exterior.
+Herniation often leads to irritation in nearby nerves, resulting in pain or weakness in a nearby limb.
 Shooting pain from pressure on the spinal canal can be unbearable.
 Making daily activities tough.